Price Increase Letter: How To Explain Price Increases To Customers? 🐖

-It was obvious that price rise discussions were a pretty good opportunity to explain the total economic value of the deal and a good time to segmentation their customers based on their preferences.
+It was obvious that price rise discussions were a pretty good opportunity to explain the total economic value of the deal and a good time to segment their customers based on their preferences.

-Unlike any time before, they could see how they could help their customers achieve their financial objectives – whether generating more revenue, reducing cost, reducing risk and driving innovation.
-And as they understood their customer’s aspirations and objectives, they began to take the conversation away from line items prices to strategic /problem-solving discussions.
+Unlike any time before, they could see how they could help their customers achieve their financial objectives – whether generating more revenue, reducing cost, reducing the risk or driving innovation.
+As they understood their customer’s aspirations and objectives, they began to take the conversation away from line item prices to strategic problem-solving discussions.

 As the project continued, the project team realised they needed a dedicated pricing team to manage and set prices on a full-time basis.
 They had reached as far as they could go themselves and had done great work.
-The project had started because they wanted to improve how they explained price increases to customers.
-But now the project was something much bigger.
-They wouldn’t be able to explain price increase to customers unless their price architecture, strategy, and people were set up properly too.
+The project started because they wanted to improve how they explained price increases to customers.
+Now the project was something much bigger.
+They wouldn’t be able to explain price increases to customers unless their price architecture, strategy, and people were set up properly too.

 Within the first 100 days, the team reviewed the business’ price architecture.
 They started with its list price and discount structure.
 They found that their prices were all over the place!
-Price ranges were everywhere, lots of outliers and RRP that were way too high and some that were way too low.
+Price ranges were everywhere, with lots of outliers and RRP (recommended retail price) that were way too high and some that were way too low.

-So the new pricing team changed approach to pricing; and introduced SKU price optimisation techniques to set variable price increase across their long tail of SKUs.
-Part of this, involved re-designing their product data hierarchy, including price elasticity modelling and re-classifying their products into standard/ commodity items, traffic/volume drivers and profit generators.
+So the new pricing team changed its approach to pricing and introduced SKU price optimisation techniques to set variable price increases across their long tail of SKUs.
+Part of this involved redesigning their product data hierarchy.
+This includes price elasticity modelling and re-classifying their products into standard commodity items, traffic volume drivers and profit generators.
 From here, they introduced tactical discounting and set up active rebates with suppliers to ensure agreements were maximising margins.

-Overall, the whole price change program and pricing team intervention generated .5% additional margin for the business in less than six months.
+Overall, the initial price improvement project and pricing team intervention generated a .5% additional margin for the business in less than six months.
 Approximately, $1.5M – covering, in turn, the cost of the program and new pricing team many times over.

-We found that a well-structured price rises should provide you with options.
+We found that a well-structured price rise should provide you with options.
 This includes the trade-offs of each option and guidance on: